March 14, 2026 * 25/ 45 MILES

 Stay on the Marked Course:

 We mark the course VERY well.
 There are mileage signs and we let you know when you’re approaching a checkpoint.
-Any turns have signs and flags.
+All turns have signs and flags.
 Anyone going off course and not returning to the same place to continue will be disqualified.

 Checkpoints: